 Avoid placing your laptop near appliances

 Appliances such as phones and tablets generate a magnetic field, strong enough to damage your laptop or computer’s hard drive.
 It can impair your computer’s BIOS that sends commands to your motherboard, which is essential to run basic computer functions.
-Thus, it’s better to avoid placing your computer near these appliances.
+Thus, it’s better to avoid placing your HP notebook or laptop near these appliances.

-Always keep the lid closed if you’re not using your laptop
+Always keep the lid closed if you’re not using your HP laptop

 This is important to minimize the particles or dust that can settle into the crevices of your laptop’s keyboard.
 Not only that, it also extends the laptop’s battery life and protects its keyboard from accidental drink spills – which is one of the primary causes of laptop damage.